Logistics Management: Sensitivity Analysis for Modal Choice

 1. Carrying Cost Rate

-For instance, if the carrying cost rate is high, it might be more economical to choose a faster mode of transportation to reduce the time inventory is held, even if the freight cost is higher.
+For example, if the carrying cost rate is high, it might be more economical to choose a faster mode of transportation to reduce the time inventory is held, even if the freight cost is higher.

 2. Freight Cost

 Freight cost is the price paid to transport goods from one point to another.
-This cost can vary based on the mode of transportation, distance, fuel prices, and market demand.
-A sudden increase in fuel prices, for example, can make certain modes less cost-effective.
+This cost can vary based on factors such as:

 The key to successful logistics management lies in the sensitivity analysis of modal choice.